INTRODUCTION

 11.1 All opposition players must be a distance of 5 meters from the ball at any restart (such as a goal kick, free kick).

 11.2.
-All free kicks are direct.
+All kicks are direct.
 Goals can be scored direct from a goal kick, kick in, corner and kick off.

 11.3.
 There are no indirect free kicks in ISF matches, including offences committed inside the goalkeeper’s box.
 Any offence committed inside the goalkeeper’s box by the defending team will result in a Socca penalty kick against the defending team.